1960 - 1990

 The origins

-The origins of IfG Institut für Gebirgsmechanik GmbH date back to the GDR era.
+The origins of IfG Institut für Gebirgsmechanik GmbH date back to the era of the GDR.

-The establishment of the Institut für Bergbausicherheit (Institute for Mine Safety) as a scientific and technical institution was decided on August 27, 1959, by the Presidium of the Council of Ministers of the GDR.
+The establishment of the Institut für Bergbausicherheit (Institute for Mine Safety) as a scientific and technical institution was decided on 27 August 1959 by the Presidium of the Council of Ministers of the GDR.
 It was placed directly under the Supreme Mining Authority of the Council of Ministers of the GDR, the state mining regulatory body.
-The Institute, which began operations in January 1960, included as branches the Freiberg Test Tunnel, the Central Institute for Explosion and Fire Prevention in Mining and Industry, and the Research Center for Technical Dust Control in Eisleben.
+The Institute began operations in January 1960 and included several branches, such as the Freiberg Test Tunnel, the Central Institute for Explosion and Fire Prevention in Mining and Industry, and the Research Center for Technical Dust Control in Eisleben.

 Its responsibilities were broad and encompassed all aspects related to, among other things